huudy/GeoInfoApi/README.md

     Open solution GeoIpApi.sln in Visual Studio 2019 and try to press F5

-## Run the tests

-    Go to GeoApiIp.Test/TestGeoInfo.cs and run the tests methods

 ## Run with docker

     Set docker-compose as tartup project and press F5